Efficient post-selection in light-cone correlations of monitored quantum circuits: Conclusion

-{\em Conclusions. } We studied the interplay between unitary dynamics and rare measurements outcomes in quantum circuits.
+We studied the interplay between unitary dynamics and rare measurements outcomes in quantum circuits.
 We showed that a class of post-selection problems, specifically that of biasing dynamics according to the large deviations in the number of measurement outcomes along the light-cone, can be resolved by mapping to a \emph{different} circuit for which the rare events are the (easy to access) typical behaviour.
 This provides an efficient way to access properties of quantum trajectories in real experiments avoiding post-selection overheads.

 Even though our results are obtained in a heavily simplified setting, they are in our view an important proof of principle: it is sometimes possible to embed the effect of measurements in a quantum many-body system by studying the purely unitary dynamics of a different system.
-There are many interesting follow-up questions.
-Cases where $U\neq U_{\rm{XYZ}}$ are briefly discussed in~\cite{supplemental}.
-One may also extend the general method here to finite times, instead of $t\to\infty$.
-Another important extension would be to study more complicated trajectory re-weightings, in particular those relevant to studying measurement-induced entanglement phase transitions.
-Finally, here we insisted on the new quantum circuit being unitary.
-One can however relax this constraint and seek for a hybrid circuit with unitary evolution and forced measurements, for example by admitting $\{J'_{\bold{s},i}\}\in \mathbb C$ in Eq.~\eqref{eq:channelconstraint}.
-This more general mapping also resolves the post selection problem.
+The method that we have developed to achieve this goal is general and can be applied to more realistic scenarios.
+First, as we briefly discuss in Appendix~\ref{sec:general_unitary}, one can extend our treatment to cases where $U\neq U_{\rm{XYZ}}$.
+One may also apply it to describe the quantum trajectories for finite times going beyond the large time limit considered here~\cite{carollo2018making}.
+Another important application will be to consider truly many-body quantum channels that can reveal measurement-induced phase transitions.
+A promising arena where to study this question is that of quantum circuits with additional structure, such as integrability or dual-unitarity, which can give access to the fixed point of many-body channels~\cite{vanicat2018integrable, giudice2022temporal}.